Tips on How to Properly Choose a Family Lawyer to Handle Custody and Support Case

 In order to begin the divorce process, a couple must fill out a formal request for a divorce.
 This request for divorce is known as a “Declaration of Divorce.”
 This document must be served on the other party at least seven days prior to the beginning of the divorce proceedings.

-Court clerks will keep a copy of this declaration for one year.
+Court clerks will keep a copy of this declaration for one year, said a known family lawyer.
 At that point, the clerk will send a new copy of the document to the parties to sign.

 The process of filing for divorce can differ slightly depending on the state and county where the divorce petition is filed.
 Most states require that a couple meet and have a discussion about whether or not to file for divorce.
 One party can then file an application for dissolution of marriage.
 Other parties may file for divorce or petition for a trial division.
 If you are facing divorce problem, learn more about winning a divorce here.